carlobiermann/cocktail-io/README.md

 ## COCKTAIL I/O

+DISCLAIMER: This repository is part of an ongoing semester group project at the HTW Berlin.

 A system that reads camera and sensor inputs from a Raspberry Pi 4 B and an Arduino.
 Both devices will be connected via I2C and will provide data inputs for a neural network.